rockowitz/ddcutil/README.md

 brightness and color levels.

-Most monitors, other than laptop displays, have a Virtual Control Panel (VCP), which implements features defined in the Montor Control Command Set (MCCS).
+Most monitors, other than laptop displays, have a Virtual Control Panel (VCP), which implements features defined in the Monitor Control Command Set (MCCS).
 Typically, **ddcutil** communicates with the monitor's VCP over an I2C bus, as per the Display Data Channel/Command Interface Standard (DDC/CI).